Sheldon-Chong/Sheldon-chong/README.md

 	<br>As at 6.3.2025
 </p>

 Besides doing animation, illustration, and scriptwriting, I spearhead automation and software scripting using my skills in coding.
-Below are some of the projects I've worked on:
+Below are some of the tools I've developed:
 - **Multi-lingual translation:** Our animations, which are in english, are translated into Chinese, Spanish, Brazillian, utilizing a software I developed to translate, relink and generate visual dialogues for characters in the animation.
 - **Video-editing post-production:** Utilizing Davinci Resolve's scripting API, I have coded tools to help with importing, aligning and adjusting clips inside its video-editor.
 - **Animation tools** Utilizing QT script and Action Script, I have coded scripts that help with speeding up certain processes during the creation of animations